-- 5) You must propose to provide access to services for all individuals in the service area and target population, as defined in Table 4.
-In instances where a sub-population is targeted (e.g., homeless children; lesbian, gay, bisexual, and transgender individuals (LGBT)), you must ensure that health center services will be made available and accessible to others who seek services at the proposed site(s). - 6) PUBLIC HOUSING PRIMARY CARE APPLICANTS ONLY: If you are a new or competing supplement applicant applying for 330(i) funding, you must demonstrate that you have consulted with residents of public housing in the preparation of the SAC-AA application.
+- 4) If you are a new or competing supplement applicant, you must propose at least one full-time (operational 40 hours or more per week) permanent, fixed building site on Form 5B: Service Sites, with the exception of projects serving only migratory and seasonal agricultural workers, which may propose a full-time seasonal (rather than permanent) service delivery site.
+You must provide a verifiable street address for each proposed site on Form 5B: Service Sites.
+A mobile medical van may be proposed only if at least one full-time (operational 40 hours or more per week) permanent (or seasonal for MHC-only applicants), fixed site is also proposed in the application. - 5) You must propose to provide access to services for all individuals in the service area and target population, as defined in the SAAT.
+In instances where a sub-population is targeted (e.g., homeless children), you must ensure that health center services will be made available and accessible to others who seek services at the proposed site(s). - 6) PUBLIC HOUSING PRIMARY CARE APPLICANTS ONLY: If you are a new or competing supplement applicant applying for 330(i) funding, you must demonstrate that you have consulted with residents of public housing in the preparation of the SAC-AA application.
 You must also ensure ongoing consultation with the residents regarding the planning and administration of the health center, as documented in the RESPONSE section of the Project Narrative.
 This requirement is an ongoing expectation for competing continuation applicants.